emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 small a target for bad actors.

-* Always warn users that apps from 3rd party repositories are not checked for anit-features, trackers, malware, etc.
+* Always warn users that apps from 3rd party repositories are not checked for anti-features, trackers, malware, etc.
-* I think F-Droid should start a registry of 3rd party repositories and comment (or omit warings) on security/safty, user freedom, privacy, ... for 3rd party repositories (think anti-features, think TLS-CAs)
+* I think F-Droid should start a registry of 3rd party repositories and comment (or omit warnings) on security/safety, user freedom, privacy, ... for 3rd party repositories (think anti-features, think TLS-CAs)

-And while this might be might unpopular with the community and might dampen the aspirations of decentralization, I do think it's very important for creating a safe UX for all levels of users, to explicitly warn about the risks of using 3rd partiy repostories.
+And while this might be might unpopular with the community and might dampen the aspirations of decentralization, I do think it's very important for creating a safe UX for all levels of users, to explicitly warn about the risks of using 3rd partiy repositories.

 #### architecture and UX summary